gavinmcfarland/writing-a-better-readme/README.md

 There are key sections you should cover in your documentation, but in no particular order.

 - A description of what your library does and how
-- How to use your library or an example
+- How to use your project or an example
 - Installation instructions, or how to set up your project
 - Why your library is important or different
 - Advanced instructions on how to customize it or use it's API